Dirbaio/NSMB-Editor/NSMBe4/bin/Release/readme.txt

 Q: Where do I get a NSMB ROM?
 A: http://www.google.com

+Q: My question wasn't answered here...
+A: The official forum for this editor is here: http://jul.rustedlogic.net/forum.php?id=11 - Feel free to register and ask questions, but please use common sense.

 ----------
 Credits:

 Treeki- Main coding and design
 Blackhole89- Object parsing/rendering code
-Piranhaplant- Sprite list
+Dirbaio- View editing, path editing, other contributions Piranhaplant- Sprite list
 Master01 - Spanish translation for the sprite list Treeki, Piranhaplant, Madman200- Sprite data list